Event at the National Institute of Standards and Technology (NIST) Center for Neutron Research

 The event had no significant radiological consequences for NIST workers, the public, or the environment.
 No one was injured.
 Several NIST workers who were inside the building during the event were contaminated with radioactive material and exposed to higher than normal radiation levels.
 All workers were decontaminated, and radiation exposures were well below regulatory limits for radiation workers.
 Measurements made near the boundary of the NIST campus, about 400 meters from the reactor, showed that radiation levels were near naturally occurring levels.
 During the event, potential radiation doses beyond NIST property would have been less than one millirem, a very small fraction of the regulatory annual public dose limit of 100 millirem (the limit is roughly equivalent to several chest X-rays in one year).
 The NRC website provides more information about radiation doses in our daily lives.

 On February 9, 2021, the NRC began a Special Inspection to examine NIST’s response to the event.
 Since then, the NRC inspectors and additional NRC technical experts have been monitoring NIST’s response to the event using onsite inspections at the reactor, virtual attendance of meetings, and remote inspection of documents.
 The NRC issued an interim inspection report on April 14, 2021.
-The NRC may issue additional interim reports and will issue a final inspection report after concluding the special inspection.
+The final special inspection team report was issued on March 16, 2022, and is discussed in detail below.

 On February 10, 2021, NIST conducted a public meeting to inform the local community about the event.
 Several NRC staff attended the meeting to help address public questions and concerns.
 Questions and answers from the meeting are available on NIST's website.